Smart Casual – The IDEAL Dress Code for Women & Men

 The business casual dress code requires a more conservative style of dressing, while smart casual is a bit more relaxed and fashion-forward.

-Consistent with the current fashion trends, a typical business casual formal wear would consist of an unstructured blazer with a white shirt, a pair of black pants, and a quality pair of casual dress shoes to reinforce a classic style.
+Consistent with the current fashion trends, typical business casual, formal wear would consist of an unstructured blazer with a white shirt, a pair of black pants, and a quality pair of casual dress shoes to reinforce a classic style.

 On the other hand, a casual style requires simple, casual clothes such as nice T-shirts in bright colors and casual footwear.